aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/90 Challenge 2d.md

 NOTE: We created a global X variable...
 That would be associated with a dark orange block.
 What is this blue Set X block?
 What does it do?

-When you figure this out, your Panda should strat moving nicely with the Arduino Joystick.
+When you figure this out, your Panda should start moving nicely with the Arduino Joystick.